hansrune/HeatPumpControl/README.md

 ## Setup and mounting

-The version 2.0 PCB needs an extra grounding wire:
+The version 2.0 PCB needs an extra grounding wire if you use the IR receiver ground pin:

 <p align="center">
     <img src="images/HeatPumpCtrl-PCB-Mounts.jpg">